inspircd/docs/docs/tutorials/prevent-spam.md

 In order to enact this on your network you can:

-0. Load [the conn_umodes module](/3/modules/conn_umodes) if not already loaded.
+0. Load [the account module](/4/modules/account) and [the conn_umodes module](/4/modules/conn_umodes) if not already loaded.

-0. Load [the services_account module](/3/modules/services_account) if not already loaded.

-0. Add [user mode `R` (regdeaf)](/3/modules/services_account/#user-modes) to [`<connect:modes>`](/3/modules/conn_umodes/#connect).
+0. Add [user mode `R` (regdeaf)](/4/modules/account/#user-modes) to [`<connect:modes>`](/4/modules/conn_umodes/#connect).
 This will require that users have to be logged into an account to send a private message to any new users.

-0. Add [channel mode `M` (regmoderated)](/3/modules/services_account/#user-modes) to [`<options:defaultmodes>`](/3/configuration/#options).
+0. Add [channel mode `M` (regmoderated)](/4/modules/account/#user-modes) to [`<options:defaultmodes>`](/4/configuration/#options).
 This will require that users have to be logged into an account to send a message to any new channels.

 0. Encourage your existing users to add these modes on existing channels.
-You can also add these modes manually to existing channels and users using [the /SAMODE command](/3/modules/samode).
+You can also add these modes manually to existing channels and users using [the /SAMODE command](/4/modules/samode).

 ### Check connections against a DNSBL

 Many other IRC networks will be encountering the same bots as you and have may already added them to a DNSBL.
-You can scan new users against these lists by loading [the dnsbl module](/3/modules/dnsbl) and configuring some DNSBLs to check against.
+You can scan new users against these lists by loading [the dnsbl module](/4/modules/dnsbl) and configuring some DNSBLs to check against.

 There are three main DNSBLs which are typically used by InspIRCd networks: